huggingface/tokenizers/README.md

 <summary><b><code>bitmap_gen</code></b> — dev-only table generator</summary>

-`cargo run -p bitmap_gen` regenerates `bitsplit`'s committed classify tables from `unicode-properties`.
+`cargo run -p bitmap_gen` regenerates `bitsplit`'s committed classify tables from `unicode-properties`, emitting one `Atom` tag per codepoint.

-**Why separate:** the Unicode tables are baked and committed, so the generator is never linked into anything that ships.
-Not published.
+**Why separate — this is what buys the zero Unicode dependency.** `unicode-properties` is a dependency of *this* crate and of nothing else: the tables it produces are checked into `bitsplit/src/classify/atom_tables.rs` as ordinary source, so the Unicode data is resolved once, at development time, by a crate that is never linked into anything that ships and is never published.
+No build script either — `bitsplit` compiles with no code generation step, and a release binary contains the tags without containing a Unicode crate to derive them.
+The release workflow re-runs the generator and fails if the committed table differs, so "baked" cannot silently mean "stale".
 </details>

 <details>